The Kalam Cosmological Argument

 Many skeptics think they can simply circumvent this line of reasoning by assigning the title of necessary being to the material universe itself.
 Thus, one could say that, like God, the material universe is eternal, uncaused, and, therefore, serves as its own sufficient reason.
 Indeed, atheists often regard the universe as a necessary entity and thus claim that the universe needs no other cause.
 In other words, there is no need for God.

 One way to address this counterclaim is to demonstrate that the universe likely had a cause for its existence.
-If it could be shown that the universe had a beginning, it would mean that the universe itself is contingent and, thus, needs a cause.
-The rest of this essay presents an argument that the universe must have had a cause for its existence.
+If one can show that the universe had a beginning, it would mean the universe itself is contingent and, thus, needs a cause.
+The rest of this essay argues that something outside the universe caused it to exist.

 The Kalam Cosmological Argument

-The Kalam Cosmological Argument (KCA) does not attempt to prove the existence of a supernatural being, let alone the existence of the Christian God.
-Instead, the kalam argument endeavors to demonstrate the likelihood that the universe was caused to exist a finite time ago.[7]
-In other words, the argument aims to show that the universe is contingent; its existence depends on something other than itself.
-Therefore, the universe must have had a cause.
+The kalam cosmological argument (KCA) does not attempt to prove the existence of a supernatural being, let alone the existence of the Christian God.
+Instead, it endeavors to demonstrate the likelihood that something brought the universe into existence a finite time ago.[7]
+In other words, the argument aims to show that the universe is conditional; its existence depends on something other than itself.
+Therefore, the universe is contingent and must have been caused by, or arisen from, something other.

 The KCA represents a crucial first step in understanding the rational implications of the claim that the universe has always existed.
-If it can be shown that the universe had a beginning, then one can move on to “who” or “what” was responsible for its coming into being.
+If one can show that the universe had a beginning, the discussion can move on to “who” or “what” was responsible for its coming into being.

 The KCA is nothing if not simple.
 It can be stated like this:[8]